Chart Color Schemes

 Bundamba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the area.
-Key projects include Bundamba State Secondary College Redevelopment, Bundamba Industrial Precinct Expansion, Bundamba Creek Environmental Restoration & Linear Park, and Munro Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that could affect this region.
+Notable initiatives include Bundamba State Secondary College Redevelopment, Bundamba Industrial Precinct Expansion, Bundamba Creek Environmental Restoration & Linear Park, and Munro Development.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.